 Conclusion

 The two engineering decisions that determine Graph RAG performance are schema design and entity extraction quality.
-The schema defines which questions are cheap.
+The schema defines which questions can be answered by a single graph traversal.
 Entity extraction defines which entities the graph knows about. $2.29 in LLM calls for 3,904 documents.

 Further reading